Janjs/ai-integrations/README.md

 Color palette generator, powered by ChatGPT.

-Color palette generator, powered by ChatGPT.
+Logo customizer, powered by Replicate and ControlNet.

 Python script to train your own documents on an LLM.